 Causes and Symptoms

-The direct causes of skin tags are unknown, although they are believed to be caused by both environmental and genetic factors.
-Skin tags occur in approximately half of the adult population and may be more likely to develop for some people due to their genetics.
-They may also be more likely in people who are overweight, pregnant, or have diabetes, and typically occur in places where the skin rubs together.
+The exact cause of skin tags is not known, but they are thought to be influenced by a mix of genetic and environmental factors.
+They are relatively common in adults and may be more likely in people who are overweight, pregnant, or have diabetes.
+They tend to occur in places where the skin folds or rubs together.

 Consultations at The DOC Clinic

-Even if you don’t wish to remove the skin tag, it may still be worth getting it checked.
-Dr Omarjee can explain your options for possible removal, answer any further questions about your skin tags, and help you understand what treatment will involve.
+Even if you do not want to remove the skin tag, it can still be helpful to have it checked.
+Dr Omarjee can explain your options, answer your questions, and help you understand what treatment may involve.

 Dr Ed with a female patient during skin tags treatment 2, The DOC Clinic Melbourne